lianke123321/centinel-server/README.md

 ### Centinel server

-The C&C server used to control Centinel nodes in the wild.
+The Server used to control Centinel nodes in the wild.

 ### Install and usage
 #### Debian